Connecting to your Database

-If only some of your pages require database connectivity you can manually connect to your database by adding this line of code in any function where it is needed, or in your class constructor to make the database available globally in that class.
+You can connect to your database by adding this line of code in any function where it is needed, or in your class constructor to make the database available globally in that class.

-If the above function does not contain any information in the first parameter it will connect to the group specified in your database config file.
+If the above function does not contain any information in the first parameter, it will connect to the default group specified in your database config file.
 For most people, this is the preferred method of use.

-- TRUE/FALSE (boolean).
-Whether to return the connection ID (see Connecting to Multiple Databases below).
+$getShared: true/false (boolean).
+Whether to return the shared connection (see Connecting to Multiple Databases below).

-The first parameter of this function can optionally be used to specify a particular database group from your config file, or you can even submit connection values for a database that is not specified in your config file.
+The first parameter of this function can optionally be used to specify a particular database group from your config file.
 Examples:

 To choose a specific group from your config file you can do this: